forestdb/forestdb.org/models/exogenous-counterfactuals.md

 ### Towards a solution

-Here is one approach based on moving all randomness into independent random variables, and implementing all dependencies using deterministic variables (compare to Pearl's counterfactuals):
+Here is one approach based on moving all randomness into independent random variables, and implementing all dependencies using deterministic functions (compare to Pearl's counterfactuals).
+We call this exogenous randomness.
 ~~~~
 ;;;fold: various
 ;;first we have a bunch of helper code to do meta-transforms.. converts name to shadow-name and wraps top-level defines